mneira10/IBIO4490/01-Linux/Readme.md

 3. Download using ``wget`` the [*bsds500*](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html#bsds500) image segmentation database, and decompress it using ``tar`` (keep it in you hard drive, we will come back over this data in a few weeks).

+First, we download the compressed dataset using wget, then we uncompress it using tar with options -xvf.

 Commands used:
 ```
 wget https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html#bsds500